lf-edge/ekuiper/docs/en_US/edgex/edgex_rule_engine_tutorial.md

 ### Summary

 In this tutorial,  we introduce a very simple use of EdgeX Kuiper rule engine.
+If having any issues regarding to use of Kuiper rule engine, you can open issues in EdgeX or Kuiper Github respository.

+#### Extended Reading

+- Read [EdgeX source](../rules/sources/edgex.md) for more detailed information of configurations and data type conversion.
+- [How to use meta function to extract addtional data from EdgeX message bus?](edgex_meta.md) There are some other information are sent along with device service, such as event created time, event id etc. If you want to use such metadata information in your SQL statements, please refer to this doc.
+- [EdgeX message bus sink doc](../rules/sinks/edgex.md).
+The document describes how to use EdgeX message bus sink.
+If you'd like to send the analysis result into message bus, you are probably interested in this article.

-If you want to explore more powerful features of EMQ X Kuiper, you can refer to below resources.
+ If you want to explore more features of EMQ X Kuiper, please refer to below resources.

 - [Kuiper Github code repository](https://github.com/emqx/kuiper/)
 - [Kuiper reference guide](https://github.com/emqx/kuiper/blob/edgex/docs/en_US/reference.md)

-If having any issues regarding to use of Kuiper rule engine, you can open issues in EdgeX or Kuiper Github respository.